This path is the ultimate platform for integrating mind, body, and spiritual nature. Its goal is consciousness development and exploration.

 The eightfold path pattern also appears in Indian Yoga.
 Almost everyone is familiar with the term Yoga.
 Most people associate yoga with the physical postures of Yoga known as Asana.
 So, the popularity of Yoga postures is both positive and negative.
 In the West, Yoga postures are simply another form of exercise.
 There certainly are health and wellness benefits to the practice of these Asanas.

-However, some people believe Yoga Asana has been taken out of its rightful context.
-Instead of a building block of enlightenment, some use it as another exercise form.
+However, some people believe the popular culture misuses Yoga Asana devoid of its original context.
+Instead of a building block of enlightenment, it’s just another exercise form.
 As a result, marketing the physical postures as a separate practice detracts from their real purpose.
 We certainly see their point.
-Thinking of Yoga as only physical postures is certainly not an accurate representation of the system.
+Thinking of Yoga as only physical postures undoubtedly not an accurate representation of the system.
 On the positive side, Yoga Asana’s practice can open the doorway to the goal of consciousness development.

-All eight branches of Indian Yoga are designed to work together.
+All eight branches of Indian Yoga are part of a holistic approach where all the pieces work together.
 They provide a platform for expanding awareness and investigating higher states of consciousness.
 Using all eight limbs develops mind, body, and consciousness together.
 They are the key to your health and wellness.
 Thus, we agree with the philosophy of using all components.
 And support the development of your path.

 Elements of the Eightfold Path